goofy2k/MIDI-sequencer/README.md

   - Multiple simultaneous loops can be playing, each driven by it's own task.

  ### Implementation / testing of NiCMidi library
-  **OOPS** deleted the wrong folder, without intermediate commits....
+  **OOPS deleted the wrong folder, without intermediate commits....
 I have to redo updates in v7 to achieve the results below !**

  fckx_sequencer_v7 contains 3 examples.
 The first 2 are from the docs.
 The third is from an example file in the repo

   1. MIDIMessage
   2. MIDITrack, DumpMIDITrack
   3. MIDIManager, MIDITimer, MIDITick  has runtime error on stopping MIDITick component

+  **REMARKS**
+  - Have a look at a comment in test_component.cpp:
+    ~~
+   If you want to implement your own MIDITickComponent derived class you must at least redefine the StaticTickProc() and TickProc() methods (and probably Start() and Stop() also).
+   Before using the class you must add it to the MIDIManager queue with the MIDIManager::AddMIDITick().
+   This is a very simple example which play a fixed note every second; see the comments to every method for details.
+   ~~

+  In manager.cpp removed references to RtMidiIn and RtMidi out.
+The file is renamed to maager_dirty.cpp

   The files had to be adapted, partly because I had problems with creating a proper project structure / includes.
   More important: references to MIDIOut and MIDIIn and RtMidi have been commented out of the code.
 Adapted file names have an appended '_dirty'